 NAMI Ending the Silence is a guest speaker school program raising awareness, encouraging early identification and intervention and giving a human face to mental illness.
 By providing a realistic view of recovery and starting a dialog with the students, this program removes the fear and mystery that is often the result of the silence surrounding what can feel like a scary topic.

 NAMI Peer to Peer is a unique, recovery educational course open to any individual living with a serious mental illness who are interested in establishing and maintaining wellness and recovery.
 This free course consists of 8 - 2 hour classes designed to encourage growth, healing and recovery among participants.
 It is taught by a team of two trained "mentors" who are personally experienced at living well with mental illness.

-NAMI Peer to Peer Support group meets the 1st and 3rd Tuesday of the month from 10 - 11 am at the Larsen Family Public Library in Webster, WI.
+NAMI Peer to Peer Support group meets the 3rd Saturday of the month from 10 - 11 am in Rice Lake, WI.